Creating innovations over managing ideas

-The secret ingredient in the innovation process is to find a truly new approach.
-Imagination, creativity, iteration and feedback are ten times more important than experience.
+The secret spice in the innovation process is to come up with a really new approach.
+Creativity, imagination, iteration, and feedback are ten times more important than experience.

-To work on a field of action in beeBlum, the responsible department creates a situation and invites different stakeholder groups to participate.
-These groups have the opportunity to contribute information and ideas based on their different experiences.
-This creates a mutually uninfluenced basis for developing possible options for action.
-All participants interact via their personal feed.
-Useful information can also be added to your own situations at any time.
-This creates a permanent exchange between context-specific information exchange and creative interaction .
+In order to work on a field of activity in beeBlum, the responsible department creates a situation and invites various stakeholder groups to do so.
+They then have the opportunity to contribute information and ideas based on their different experiences.
+This creates a mutually unaffected basis for developing possible options for action.
+Everyone involved interacts via their personal feed.
+Useful information can also be added to your own situations at any time from here.
+This creates a permanent change between context-specific information exchange and creative interaction .